manojbanik/HackerRank/README.md

 # HackerRank
 My HackerRank submissions.
-For the problem description, please click the link given.
+For the problem description, please go to the link given.